 - Bear in mind the thin capitalization rule.

-- For indebtedness to a foreign lender, inform the Colombian Central Bank before the disbursement of the loan.
+- For indebtedness with foreign lender, inform the Colombian Central Bank before the disbursement of the loan.

 - Where the lender is a related party, transfer pricing rules apply.